datacentricdesign/iob22/assignments/08-shared-pomodoro/index.md

 ---
 layout: default
-title: "08 Connected Home"
+title: "08 Shared Pomodoro"
 has_children: true
 ---

-# 08 Connected Home
+# 08 Shared Pomodoro

 [TODO INTRO VIDEO]

 ---

-Through this assignment we will explore the following concepts:
+Through this assignment, we will explore the following concepts:

 OOP
 {: .label .label-green }